Introduction to Subatomic-Particle Spectrometers: Overview of Particle Detection

 \subsection{{Position Measurement: Hodoscopes and Telescopes}}

-Detectors that measure particle position can be arranged as ``hodoscopes" or ``telescopes."
+Detectors that measure particle position can be arranged as {\em hodoscopes} or {\em telescopes}.
 Hodoscopes are arrays of adjacent detectors typically used to measure the position of a particle along a direction perpendicular to the particle's path.
 Telescopes are arrays of detectors arranged sequentially along the particle's path so as to track the motion of the particle.

 Commonly used position-sensitive detectors include scintillation counters, solid-state detectors, proportional tubes, and multiwire proportional and drift chambers.
-These produce electrical signals which can be digitized and processed in real time or recorded for further analysis using high-speed digital computers.
+These produce electrical signals which can be digitized and processed in real time or recorded for further analysis using computers.
 Specialized detectors less commonly used nowadays include the cloud chamber and bubble chamber, in which measurements are made continually as the particle traverses an extended gaseous or liquid medium, the spark chamber, and stacks of photographic emulsion.
-These detectors typically produce information on photographic film which must be processed optically, requiring scanning and measurement by trained personnel.
+These detectors typically produce information on photographic film which must be processed optically, requiring scanning and measurement by trained personnel or using sophisticated automated systems.